Barclays Blue Rewards review: is it worth it?

 To find and open the account in the app, go to the Products tab at the bottom of the screen, click savings, then “see all accounts”.
 You’ll then see the Rainy Day Saver account to open.
 You can also open it online, over the phone or in branch.

-Note this is different from the Blue Rewards Saver which pays just 1.26% interest as long as you don’t make withdrawals (which can easily be beaten elsewhere).
+Note this is different from the Blue Rewards Saver which pays far less.

 Exclusive offers